edelvalle/djhtmx/README.md

 ]
 ```

-In your base template you need to load the necesary scripts to make this work
+In your base template you need to load the necessary scripts to make this work

 ```html
 {% load htmx %}